uwmadisoncals/cals-main-plugins/types/readme.txt

 10. Bulk editing child content using Field Tables

 == Changelog ==

+= 2.2.21 =
+* Fixed a compatibility issue with Beaver Builder
+* Fixed an issue with extra backslashes when using quotes in field name
+* Removed the Toolset overlay while saving
+* Removed the dependency of GLOB_BRACE

 = 2.2.20 =
 * Fixed an issue that field title was not available on filter "wpt_field_options"